British Petroleum and the BTC pipeline: Turkish delight or Russian roulette?

 According to the Deontological perspective, '' An action is considered morally good because of some characteristic of the action itself and not because the product of the action is good.
 Deontological ethics holds that at least some acts are morally obligatory regardless of their consequences for human welfare''. (www.britannica.com).
 When applying this theory on BP situation I believe that they took initiative steps leading to fairly

 immediate impacts by proactively addressing social, ethical, and environmental issues.
 From the Rights and Justice perspective, the company did address several rights but was later on accused of violating human rights and involved in different corrupted practices.

 Q3.
 This case raises questions about the scope of responsibility for a Western MNC operating in environments with corruption and poor governance.
 What is your opinion on how far a company such as BP in this case should go?
 Can they really be made responsible for the actions of local officials and governments?
 Try to base your answer on arguments derived from one or more ethical theories.

-They should also defend them self by pointing that BTC pipeline will generate high and sustainable income for the countries, better employment opportunities and help in meeting people demand.
-Also being a responsible organisation, they should let people know that it is taking all preventive measures and procedures to avoid any disaster such as oil spillage or water pollution.
+They should also defend themself by pointing that the BTC pipeline will generate high and sustainable income for the countries, better employment opportunities, and help in meeting people's demands.
+Also being a responsible organization, they should let people know that it is taking all preventive measures and procedures to avoid any disaster such as oil spillage or water pollution.